-(1) This Management Report has been prepared taking into consideration the "Guidelines on the preparation of annual corporate governance reports for listed companies" published by the CNMV in July 2013.
+1 This Management Report has been prepared taking into consideration the "Guidelines on the preparation of annual corporate governance reports for listed companies" published by the CNMV in July 2013.

-- Continue working on the transformation of the Group's operating model: - Increase the modernization of networks in markets where we operate through technological advances and the acquisition of spectrum. - Maximize the benefits of economies of scale to increase efficiency. - Simplify the operative model. - Reduce legacy cost, especially legacy network costs.
+- o Capture the opportunity in the business segment. - Continue working on the transformation of the Group's operating model: - o Increase the modernization of networks in markets where we operate through technological advances and the acquisition of spectrum. - o Maximize the benefits of economies of scale to increase efficiency. - Simplify the operative model. - o Reduce legacy cost, especially legacy network costs.